bobpreeda/prevalisai/src/content/blog/Forbes-Thailand-Preeda.md

 MICRO plans to grow its motorcycle loan portfolio to ฿500M in its first year.
 Despite challenges like increased NPLs, flooding, and household debt, the company strives to support customers fairly.

 #### 🌐 Tech-Fueled Resilience
-With investments in digital infrastructure, data centers, privacy, and information security since 2019 (with support from Nutanix Thailand), MICRO now enjoys greater agility and scalability.
+With investments in digital infrastructure, data centers, privacy, and information security since 2019 (with support from [Nutanix](https://www.nutanix.com/company/customers/micro-leasing#) ), MICRO now enjoys greater agility and scalability.
 Even through macroeconomic pressures—rising interest rates and geopolitical tension—the company believes tech will help to power the company ahead in a safe and sustainable path.

 _Translated from Thai to English by Prevalis.AI_